klangfreund/Podcast-O-Matic/readme.md

-stream2podcast
+Podcast-O-Matic
 ==============

 A collection of shell scripts to record radio shows from an online stream and generate a podcast.

-It's a personal project and as far as I know only used by myself.
-Nevertheless it's working like a charm for years know.
+It's a side project, but it working like a charm for years know.

 At first - in 2007 when online radio streams were not that common - the system recorded the signal from an analog radio receiver.